Create a SAML identity provider in IAM - AWS Identity and Access Management

 After you create a SAML provider, you must create one or more IAM roles.
 A role is an identity in AWS that doesn't have its own credentials (as a user does).
 But in this context, a role is dynamically assigned to a federated user that is authenticated by your organization's IdP.
 The role permits your organization's IdP to request temporary security credentials for access to AWS.
 The policies assigned to the role determine what the federated users are allowed to do in AWS.
 To create a role for SAML federation, see Creating a role for a third-party Identity Provider (federation).

 Finally, after you create the role, you complete the SAML trust by configuring your IdP with information about AWS and the roles that you want your federated users to use.
 This is referred to as configuring relying party trust between your IdP and AWS.
-To configure relying party trust, see Configuring your SAML 2.0 IdP with relying party trust and adding claims.
+To configure relying party trust, see Configure your SAML 2.0 IdP with relying party trust and adding claims.

 Important